-students in a field learning from an instructor.
-Title reads 2023-2024 Free National Parks Pass for 4th Graders
+Free National Parks Pass for 4th Graders 2024

 Free things + National Parks are two of my great loves.
 We’ve been waiting nine years for this moment, and you can bet last September 1st we invited our adventurous nine-year-old to take two minutes (literally) and earn an annual National Parks pass for free.
 Yahoo!
 Want to have one too?
 I created a short and sweet FAQ all about the Every Kid Outdoors free National Parks Pass for 4th graders below.
 You’re welcome.